American biotech firm Samumed is reportedly set to enter phase three clinical trials with a new serum that may “reverse” genetic hair loss.

 The science behind the company’s approach is certainly interesting.
 SMO4554 has been designed to prompt progenitor stem cells, which repair and replenish specific parts of the body, into action.
 It does this by manipulating a set of proteins known as WNT pathways which tell the progenitor cells to get to work.
 With ageing, the WNT pathways becomes less reliable, with the result that the body stops repairing itself as effectively and adopts some of the classic characteristics of the ageing process.

-Existing hair loss treatment for men uses two clinically-proven and medically-approved products for preventing baldness and encouraging hair growth.
-These do not involve stimulation of the WNT pathway but rather utilise the only two hair loss treatments currently available that are both clinically-proven and approved by both the MHRA and FDA – finasteride 1mg and minoxidil – to intervene.
+Existing hair loss treatment for men uses two clinically-proven products for preventing baldness and encouraging hair growth.
+These do not involve stimulation of the WNT pathway but rather utilise either or both of the only two hair loss treatments that are currently both licensed by the MHRA and approved by the FDA – finasteride 1mg and high strength minoxidil – to intervene.

-The first part of this two-pronged attack involves the oral, once-a-day tablet finasteride 1mg which blocks the hormone bihydrotestosterone, commonly known as DHT.
-This is what binds to the hair follicles around the top of the scalp and hairline, causing gradual hair thinning, and sometimes eventual baldness, in men (and women) with a genetic predisposition to androgenetic alopecia.
-Inhibiting the DHT effectively enables men to prevent hair loss and allow hair to grow normally, although whether the effects extend to the frontal area are unknown.
+The first part of this clinically-proven approach involves the oral, one-a-day tablet finasteride 1mg which blocks the hormone dihydrotestosterone, commonly known as DHT.
+This is what binds to the hair follicles around the top of the scalp and hairline in men and women with a genetic predisposition to androgenetic/androgenic alopecia, causing gradual hair thinning, and – in men – sometimes eventual baldness.
+Inhibiting DHT can enable men to prevent hair loss and allow hair to grow normally, although whether the effects extend to the frontal area are unknown.
+Finasteride 1mg is not suitable for women at the present time.

-In order to promote hair growth, especially in stubborn areas such as a receding hairline or at the back of the head if a thinning crown has developed, then Belgravia hair loss specialists tend to recommend adding in topical high strength minoxidil applications.
-This vasodilator, which is available from Belgravia’s exclusive in-clinic pharmacies in a range of formulations, has a complementary action to the finasteride as it stimulates the potassium channels to promote hair growth.
+In order to encourage hair growth, especially in stubborn areas such as a receding hairline or at the back of the head if a thinning crown has developed, then topical high strength minoxidil formulations can be applied directly to the scalp, where needed.
+This vasodilator facilitates the opening up of potassium channels in order to actively promote hair growth.

 The Futurism website notes that Samumed has raised $300m for its research into developing a new ‘cure for baldness’, which certainly suggests a strong commitment from the company.
 Cynics may point out that a 10 per cent increase in hair over 135 days – roughly 4 and a half months – is not particularly dramatic, and that the company can only have been disappointed that a more concentrated version of SMO4554 used in trials did not lead to better results.
 What perhaps makes the company’s approach unique and worth watching, however, is the suggestion that its formula can actually regenerate damaged follicles.
 Anticipated cost information is not yet available but, at this stage, it is likely that estimates will be released soon.